north-star-sharing/north-star-sharing.github.io/docs/index.md

 we’ve got you covered.
 Easily share the captivating imagines you take alongside with the Celestial Coordinates to a community of fellow gazers!
 Explore other members photos and find them for yourself with the attached coordinates and help from your phone to point you in the right direction.

+After signing in, users will be able to take pictures of celestial objects and attach tags for easy categorization and searching.
+A user's own pictures will be displayed in a social media-style feed.
+Users may search for pictures of specific celestial objects from a robust list of available tags.
+Using a tag, a user may locate a celestial object using their camera, and the app will point them to the correct patch of night sky.
+(The heavens await!)

 ## Intended users